The River by Starlight

 Annie Rushton leaves behind an unsettling past to join her brother on his Montana homestead and make a determined fresh start.
 There, sparks fly when she tangles with Adam Fielding, a visionary businessman-farmer determined to make his own way and answer to no one.
 Neither is looking for a partner, but they give in to their undeniable chemistry.

-Annie and Adam’s marriage brims with astounding success and unanticipated passion, but their dream of having a child eludes them as a mysterious illness of mind and body plagues Annie’s pregnancies.
+Annie and Adam’s marriage brims with astounding success and sizzling passion, but their dream of having a child eludes them as a mysterious illness of mind and body plagues Annie’s pregnancies.
 Amidst deepening economic adversity, natural disaster, and the onset of world war, their personal struggles collide with the societal mores of the day.
 Annie’s shattering periods of black depression and violent outbursts exact a terrible price.
 The life the Fieldings have forged begins to unravel, and the only path ahead leads to unthinkable loss.

 Praise for The River by Starlight